TPU and Flexible Filament

 Moisture

-Wet TPU strings and oozes, may pop/steam at the nozzle, and gives inconsistent flow.
-Drying improves both strength and surface.
+Wet TPU strings and oozes, may pop at the nozzle, and feeds inconsistently.
+Dry filament prints cleaner and usually produces stronger parts.

 Hardware and setup checks that matter most

-• Set extruder tension to grip without crushing.
-Too loose slips; too tight deforms TPU and increases drag and compression.
+• Set extruder tension for firm grip without squashing: too loose slips; too tight deforms TPU and increases drag and compression.

 Slicer starting points for TPU (then tune to your printer)

-• Slow down first.
-If you see inconsistent lines or the extruder starts clicking, reduce speed and acceleration before changing exotic settings.
+• Slow down first: if lines look uneven or the extruder clicks, reduce speed and acceleration before chasing minor tweaks.

 Common TPU failures and first fixes